 Please note that if you’re looking for technical interview tips, you can find them in this post: How to give a technical interview: 7 technical interview tips or if you are looking for more, check out The ultimate guide to the technical interview.

 Now, let’s dive into our collection of interview techniques.

 Interview tip #1 – Know the position in the company

-Before you get too involved with these job interview techniques, you need to be sure you know as much as you can about the exact position in the company that you’re hiring for.
+Before you get too involved with these job interview skills and techniques, you need to be sure you know as much as you can about the exact position in the company that you’re hiring for.

 Of course, you know the position you’re hiring for, but what about that same position at your company?
 This involves knowing the role that your company culture plays in this specific position as well as all positions.